Hazardous Substance Exposure Claims

 If your employer has failed in their legal duty of care by not providing you with a safe working environment, and this failure has resulted in illness, injury or harm to you, you should be eligible to make a claim for compensation.

 The exposure to hazardous substances is not limited to workplace cases.
 Innocent parties can be exposed to these dangers following industrial disasters or the illegal disposing of toxic waste.
 Those exposed to these substances can suffer severe illness, and the results can even be fatal.
 The ‘Strategy for hazardous waste management in England’ (2010) outlines the guidelines for hazardous waste management and disposal for those producing the waste.
 The legislation that governs this strategy is The European Hazardous Waste Directive.
-If you have suffered an illness or suffering because of hazardous waste and it can be proven that another party was liable for the harm caused, you should contact our solicitors to discuss your legal right to make a claim for compensation.
+If you have suffered an illness or suffering because of hazardous waste and it can be proven that another party was liable for the harm caused, you should contact a solicitor to discuss your legal right to make a claim for compensation.

 What legislation is in place to offer protection against hazardous substances?